-- (1) Contractor will check for energized cable with a device intended for the purpose before cutting into the cable or opening a splice or termination.
-Solidly ground the cable to a known low resistance ground point while working on the cable. - (2) Electrical lines shall be de-energized while work is performed.
-When it is necessary to work with energized lines, only qualified personnel, properly equipped with rubber gloves and blankets which have been tested regularly in accordance with ANSI, shall be utilized - (3) At least two people shall be assigned to work on any energized lines or in substations. - (4) When it becomes necessary to transport equipment or machinery under overhead lines in a manner that encroaches on specified clearances, the job should be scheduled so the lines can be de-energized. - (5) Operations conducted adjacent to overhead lines should not be initiated until coordinated with the Buyer and local utility officials (where required). - (6) Materials and supplies should not be stored under overhead transmission and distribution lines because often times when contractor's attempt to remove these supplies, they come into contact with the overhead lines. - (7) Operations adjacent to overhead lines are prohibited unless one of the following conditions is satisfied: - (a) Power has been shut off and positive means taken to prevent the lines from being energized. - (b) Equipment, or any part, does not have the capability of coming within the minimum clearance allowed by OSHA from energized overhead lines, or the equipment has been positioned and blocked to assure no part, including cables, can come within the minimum clearances allowed by OSHA. - (c) The safe distance requirements from overhead lines energized between 600-50,000 volts shall be at least: - 4 foot for boom-type equipment in transit - 10 foot for boom-type equipment in operation - 10 foot for people working near overhead lines.
+- (3) At least two people shall be assigned to work on any energized lines or in substations. - (4) When it becomes necessary to transport equipment or machinery under overhead lines in a manner that encroaches on specified clearances, the job should be scheduled so the lines can be de-energized. - (5) Operations conducted adjacent to overhead lines should not be initiated until coordinated with the local utility officials. - (6) Materials and supplies should not be stored under overhead transmission and distribution lines because often times when Contractor's attempt to remove these supplies, they come into contact with the overhead lines. - (7) Operations adjacent to overhead lines are prohibited unless one of the following conditions is satisfied: - (a) Power has been shut off and positive means taken to prevent the lines from being energized. - (b) Equipment, or any part, does not have the capability of coming within the minimum clearance allowed by OSHA from energized overhead lines, or the equipment has been positioned and blocked to assure no part, including cables, can come within the minimum clearances allowed by OSHA. - (c) The safe distance requirements from overhead lines energized between 600-50,000 volts shall be at least: - (1) 6 ft. for boom-type equipment in transit - (2) 10 ft. for boom-type equipment in operation. - (3) 6 ft. for people working near overhead lines. - 2.
+Grounding Requirements: - a.
+All electrical circuits shall be grounded in accordance with the NEC, unless otherwise noted in this Specification. - b.
+A ground should be provided for non-current-carrying metallic parts of equipment such as: generators (if not exempted by NEC 250-6), electrically powered welders, switches, motor-controller cases, fuse boxes, distribution cabinets, frames, motors of electrically operated cranes, electric elevators, metal frames of non-electric elevators to which electric conductors are attached, other electric equipment and metal enclosures around electric equipment. - c.
+Portable and semi-portable electrical tools and equipment shall be grounded by a multiconductor cord having an identified grounding conductor and a multicontact polarized plug-in receptacle. - d.
+Semi-portable equipment, flood lights and work lights shall be grounded.
+The protective ground of such equipment shall be maintained during moving unless supply circuits are de-energized. - e.
+Tools protected by a system of double insulation, or its equivalent, need not be grounded.
+Double-insulated tools shall be distinctly marked and listed by UL or approved by FM. - f.
+Grounding circuits shall be checked to ensure that the circuit between the ground and a grounded power conductor has a resistance which is low enough to permit current flow sufficient to cause the fuse or circuit breaker to interrupt the current.

-2. Grounding Requirements

-- a) All electrical circuits shall be grounded in accordance with the NEC, unless otherwise noted in this specification. - b) A ground should be provided for non-current-carrying metallic parts of equipment such as: generators (if not exempted by NEC 250-6), electrically powered welders, switches, motor-controller cases, fuse boxes, distribution cabinets, frames, motors of electrically operated cranes, electric elevators, metal frames of non-electric elevators to which electric conductors are attached, other electric equipment and metal enclosures around electric equipment. - c) Portable and semi-portable electrical tools and equipment shall be grounded by a multi-conductor cord having an identified grounding conductor and a multi-contact polarized plug-in receptacle. - d) Semi-portable equipment, flood lights and work lights shall be grounded.
-The protective ground of such equipment shall be maintained during moving unless supply circuits are de-energized. - e) Tools protected by a system of double insulation, or its equivalent, need not be grounded.
-Double-insulated tools shall be distinctly marked and listed by UL or approved by FM.